Luca Martinelli

-Luca Martinelli is an Italian footballer who plays as a central defender for club Cerignola.
+Luca Martinelli is an Italian professional footballer who plays as a central defender for club Cerignola.

 Career

 In January 2013 Martinelli was signed by Juve Stabia outright.
 In summer 2013 half of the registration rights of Martinelli was exchanged with Yves Baraye of Chievo.
 Half of the registration rights of Baraye was valued for €500,000.

 Martinelli returned to Juve Stabia in a temporary deal for 2013–14 season.
 In January 2014 Juve Stabia bought back Martinelli for an undisclosed fee, as well as Vincenzo Carrotta was sold to Juve Stabia for €400,000.
 Baraye also returned to Chievo in January for an undisclosed fee.

 Empoli

 In January 2014 Martinelli was signed by Empoli F.C.
 Juve Stabia signed Samuele Romeo in exchange.
 Both Martinelli and Romeo were valued for €1.5 million.
 On 1 September 2014 he was loaned to Novara, with Romano Perticone moved to Empoli.
 Martinelli also changed his Empoli shirt number from 3 to 58 in 2014, and again to 55 in 2015.